Tartus naval base: 1971 to 2012

-In the early 1970s the Soviet Union had similar support points located in Egypt, Ethiopia (Eritrea), Vietnam and elsewhere.
+In the early 1970s, the Soviet Navy had similar support points located in Egypt, Ethiopia (Eritrea), Vietnam and elsewhere.
 In 1977, the Soviet Navy evacuated its Egyptian support bases at Alexandria and Mersa Matruh and transferred the ships and property to Tartus, where it transformed the naval support facility into the 229th Naval and Estuary Vessel Support Division.

-In 1984 Moscow upgraded the Tartus support point to the 720th Material-Technical Support Point.
+In 1984, Moscow upgraded the Tartus support point to the 720th Material-Technical Support Point.